Active Learning Instructional Strategy: Discussion Board Prompts

 Rationale and Research: The WHY

 Active learning, rooted in the theory of constructivism, champions the idea that students should actively participate in the learning process.
 Active Learning decentralizes the learning from the instructor and supports them in presenting information more effectively.
-Active Learning, including discussion posts, also better prepare students for the current workplace, where they will need to interact frequently with their peers, discussing complex ideas and verbalizing their understanding as well as their questions.
+Active Learning, including discussion posts, also better prepares students for the current workplace, where they will need to interact frequently with their peers, discussing complex ideas and verbalizing their understanding as well as their questions.

 Discussion posts provide students with the opportunity to ask questions, apply newly acquired skills, build skills in metacognition, and receive more frequent and immediate feedback on content comprehension.
 It also creates more opportunities for social and collaborative interaction, two factors which have been shown to be particularly important for underrepresented students in STEM disciplines (Crescente & Lee, 2011).